Dampening parameter distributional shifts under robust control and gain scheduling: Dampened parameter distributional shifts

 where $H_{data} = (n+1)^{-1} \sum_{k=1}^n x_{k,data} u_{k,data}^\top$ and $M_{data} = (n+1)^{-1} \sum_{k=1}^n u_{k,data} u_{k,data}^\top$.
 On the other hand, the design covariance matrix satisfies

 since $u_k = K x_k + v_k$.
 Here, $\Sigma$ is as defined in \eqref{eq:Sigma as state covariance}.

-Instead of using the squared Frobenius norm of the difference between $\Gamma_{data}$ and $\Gamma_{des}$, where it is not clear whether doing so will lead to a convex formulation in the decision variables $K,\Sigma$ (or under change of variables), we use the Jeffreys divergence between the densities $ \mathcal{N}_{des}$ and $ \mathcal{N}_{data}$.
+We use Jeffreys divergence between the densities $ \mathcal{N}_{des}$ and $ \mathcal{N}_{data}$.
 This divergence term reduces to an expression in terms of the covariances of these densities, which under some relaxation can be posed as an affine regularization term and LMI constraints in $\Sigma$ and $L$ (from the change of variables $L=K \Sigma$).

 Following the same derivation in \cite[Lemma~1 and the subsequent discussion]{ramadan2024data}, the Jeffreys divergence regularization term is given by